 A Global Village trip to Haiti to help prepare for the Carter Work Project was also important to me because we got to see what the lack of infrastructure has done to a country that suffers a disaster.

-Mostly this is a result of having 32 different governments within the 200-plus years that Haiti has existed.
+Mostly this is a result of having 32 different governments within the more than 200 years that Haiti has existed.
 I think this knowledge will serve me well as I go to do disaster response work in other countries.

 My other volunteer activities include disaster relief work with the local Red Cross and driving for the Volunteers of America to help maintain a food bank.